paulhuggett/icubaby/README.md

-(destructor)    | destructs a transcoder operator()      |  (input_type c, OutputIt dest) end_cp          | call once the entire input has been fed to operator() to ensures the sequence did not end with a partial character good            | returns true if the input was well formed, false otherwise
+(destructor)    | destructs a transcoder operator()      |  (input_type c, OutputIt dest) end_cp          | call once the entire input has been fed to operator() to ensures the sequence did not end with a partial character well_formed     | returns true if the input was well formed, false otherwise

 ### iterator